 Recall those two little "M"s printed on the colourful MnMs that come in a brown packet.
 Have you ever wondered what they stand for?
 Well, the idea arose when Mr. Forest Mars noticed soldiers eating chocolate covered in hard shells so he decided to make his own so he discussed it with the owner of Hershey’s, Bruce Murrie.

-Thus, the world was introduced to the Magnificent and Marvelous M&Ms. We keep munching on those nutty and plain M&Ms but surprisingly they also produce limited-edition flavors like pretzels, dark chocolate, caramel, and chocolate mint.
+Thus, the world was introduced to the Magnificent and Marvelous M&Ms. We keep munching on those nutty and plain M&Ms but surprisingly they also produce limited-edition flavours like pretzels, dark chocolate, caramel, and chocolate mint.

 The Snickers Fact